Diane Biondi Mukkala

 A proud Wolverine, Pat is the mother of six and grandmother of 4.
 She lived, worked and volunteered in the Saline community for over 35 years.
 She was a founding member of the Saline Leadership Institute, the Saline Community 24-Hour Relay and the CQC and in 2001 was named Saline Citizen of the Year.
 Her children are all Saline grads and she is proud to say that as of August 2015, she has six college graduates as well.

-Taryn is the Director of Co-Curricular Programs, the Program on Intergroup Relations and an instructor at the University of Michigan.
-Taryn oversees the National Intergroup Dialogue Institute, serves on several committees and provides high level guidance for CommonGround and IGR Marketing, In addition, she is a national Co-Lead Facilitator for LeaderShape, Inc.
+Prior to joining CISCO, Taryn was the Director of Diversity and Inclusion at the University of Michigan Ross School of Business.
+Taryn oversees the National Intergroup Dialogue Institute, serves on several committees and provides high- level guidance for CommonGround and IGR Marketing, In addition, she is a national Co-Lead Facilitator for LeaderShape, Inc.

 Taryn received a B.S. in Interpersonal Communications with a minor in psychology from Eastern Michigan University and a M.S. in Education with a concentration in College Student Affairs from Eastern Illinois University.
 Taryn is passionate about creating safe spaces for individuals to explore their own social identity development and has a gentle way of challenging others to step out of their comfort zone and to reflect on how their own identity, family background and personal experiences affect their perception of power, privilege and social structures that exist in our society.
 Her areas of special interest are around Race, Ethnicity and Body Size.
 In her free time, Taryn enjoys training for sprint triathlons and spending time with family, friends and her dog, Bella.